WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 The basics are in place to build.
 You might of noticed the webpack.config.js set a default mode to "development".
 Webpack has the ability to run in a "production" mode which shrinks the code down, but makes it difficult to read.

-The mode is setup so it can be configured using environment variables, this is easiest to add in the scripts section of `package.json`.
+The mode is setup so it can be configured using environment variables, which can be added in the scripts section of `package.json`.

 Update scripts section to: